Prismatic leads in satisfaction for embedded iPaaS!

 If you find yourself in a situation where pricing your integrations makes sense, we recommend using the value-added pricing model.
 We could go into crazy detail, but here are a few reasons to use that model:

-• Covers every scenario.
+• It covers every scenario.
 This model lets you adjust pricing to account for the value you are providing to your customers.
-An integration that saves your customer 100 hours a month is more valuable than one that saves 50 hours a month.
+An integration that saves your customer 100 hours a month is more valuable than one that saves 50.
 Price accordingly.

-• Drives knowledge of customers.
+• It encourages knowledge of your customers.
 To use the value-added model, you must consider value from the customer's perspective.
 You can only do this if you understand your customers, their workflows, and how they assign value to your integrations.

-• Leads to product optimization.
-If an integration has little to no value for your customer, it shouldn't be part of your product.
+• It leads to product optimization.
+If an integration has little value for your customer, it shouldn't be part of your product.
 However, including the integrations that are most valuable to your customers helps you optimize your product for the market instead of simply feature-matching with competitors.

 Capture value in exchange for your product